About

 • a nonprofit indie filmmaking collective-style production support services program, to help emerging filmmakers access and share resources, knowledge, and relationships to get their first features made.

 By 2000, it was clear that each of these three programs needed their own organizations in order to continue to grow each in their own best way.
 The Los Angeles Independent Film Festival was spun off, and evolved away from the focus on the “independent” and is now called The Los Angeles Film Festival.
 The indie filmmaking collective group migrated to a sister filmmakers collective which is now known as the Filmmakers Alliance.
-The industry research and career-building programs are now the core programs here at MPii.
+The industry research and training programs are now the core programs here at MPii.